YingLiu4203/old-dev-blog/_posts/2016-12-01-Javascript-Promise.md

 ### 2.3.
 Pros and Cons of callbacks
 Callbacks are easy to understand but have cons:

-* Error handling is confusing. here are two ways reporting errors: via callbacks and via exceptions.
+* Error handling is confusing.
+There are two ways reporting errors: via callbacks and via exceptions.
 * Parameters are mixed with callback for result processing.
 * Composition is hard.
 * For Node.js style, resuing error handler or setting default error handler are hard.